EU energy chief voices concern over Russia's Turkish pipeline plan

 “When we speak about some big supplies for European customers, you cannot adopt such a decision without talking to them, without talking to the EU and without talking to the European Commission,” Sefcovic said at a press briefing in Ankara on Monday evening.

-He also expressed concern over the potential switching off of existing routes via Ukraine in favour of the proposed Turkish Stream.
+He also expressed concern over the potential switching off of existing routes via Ukraine in favor of the proposed Turkish Stream.

 “If all this should just change like that, I don’t think this is ordinary procedure and that this is how such a big client like the EU should be treated,” Sefcovic added.